DILCISBoard/E-ARK-DIP/specification/01-introduction/index.md

 _Content Information Type Specifications_

 Content Information Type Specificationsare content-dependent specifications which include detailed information on how content, metadata, and documentation for specific content types (for example ERMS or relational databases) can to be handled within the SIP.
-At the moment, there are 3 such specifications:
+At the moment, there are 2 such specifications:
-	- SIARD 2.0 for relational databases (The SIARD 2.0 specification for relational databases can be found at http://eark-project.com/resources/specificationdocs/32-specification-for-siard-format-v20)
 	- SMURF ERMS for electronic records management systems (The SMURF profile for ERMS can be found https://github.com/DLMArchivalStandardsBoard/SMURF/tree/master/spec.)
 	- SMURF SFSB for simple file system based records (The SMURF profile for SFSB can be found at https://github.com/DLMArchivalStandardsBoard/SMURF/tree/master/spec.)

-## 1.2.
-Related work

-This document is based on or influenced by the following documents and best practices: